 On August 28th night, we left Lucknow by Nainital Express with a group of 23 trekkers with sleeping bags, haversacks and other trekking equipments owned by Montrek and reached Tanakpur, the last rail head, the next day morning.
 We took UP Roadways bus for Dharchula, about 240 kms away which was supposed to reach Dharchula by late evening.
 Our bus broke down near Gurna, 13 kms short of Pithoragarh.
 It took about two hours to repair the defects and get the bus started.

+After Pithoragarh, heavy rains made the bus driving somewhat dangerous as it was getting dark and the visibilty was poor.
+To add to the discomfort, the bus was leaking at many places from its ceiling.
+The bus came to a halt near Bawalkot, 12 km after Jauljibi, as the road was blocked due to a massive landslide.
 We sat in the leaking bus waiting for the clearance of landslides.
 At about 5.00 in the morning, the road was cleared and we reached Dharchula 6.30 in the morning - about 10 hours late.
 We checked in KMVN Dormitory ideally located at the bank of Kali river.
 Two porters from Munsiary, Kishan Singh and Jagat Singh who were the trusted assistants of our Group Leader, Inder Singh were already present at KMVN.
 We also hired 3 more porters at Dharchula.

 Kali river flowing in front of KMVN, Dharchula.